Travel tips and hints

 We also recommend guests bring a small torch and small fold up umbrella .

-If after clearing customs in Honiara you have a domestic connection to catch then you should be aware the domestic terminal is alongside the International, about a 5 minute walk along an unsealed road.
-If you choose you can catch a taxi having established the fare beforehand (we suggest SBD$30 maximum).
+Honiara has a new International terminal along side the domestic terminal.
+If guests are connecting, we arrange a meet and greet service which will meet you off your international flight and accompany you to domestic check in.
 Once at the domestic terminal check in immediately and ensure you know what other airports your aircraft will land at so as to listen out for any boarding calls.
 Note that when booking your airline seats try to ensure that your domestic baggage allowance matches your international allowance as most times the domestic ticket allowance is less.
 In Brisbane check in all the way to Seghe as this simplifies your ticketing and baggage allowances.
+You will still need to collect your bags when you arrive into Honiara and take them with you to the domestic terminal.

-The current (Jan 2014) taxi fare Airport to Honiara (one way) is SBD$100.
+The current taxi fare Airport to Honiara (one way) is SBD$250.
 Uepi has a specific taxi driver (private owner) we highly recommend who we use for transport, tourism services and others tasks.

 What to bring: